ogeesan/Imaging-Tools/Fluorescence Extraction/README.md

 Facrosstrials.mat will be output to the same location as the .zip file.

+## How it works

+Each pixel in the .tif file has a value reflecting its "brightness".
+The reading of an ROI takes the average value from within a shape defined in an .roi file.

 ## Main change: ROI reading is now pixel perfect

 <<<<<<< Updated upstream